kristjanlink/hpx/README.md

 ## Design

-The stack that created has a S3 backed CloudFront as the pixel server.
+The stack has a S3 backed CloudFront as the pixel server.
 We played around with using lambda edge on CloudFront as the pixel server, but using S3 was _much_ more stable under load.
 CloudFront is configured to dump its logs into a S3 bucket.
 This will trigger a lambda script that will parse the logs and send it to Kinesis Firehose.
 Kinesis Firehose then